 - Actively communicate our commitment to our partners, suppliers and stakeholders;

-- Inform and educate our staff regarding the environmental effects of their activities through a new educational initiative during the summer of 2011 and maintain involvement at every level of the organisation;
+- Inform and educate our staff regarding the environmental effects of their activities and encourage the staff to read and comment on the environmental policy;

 - Comply with relevant environmental legislation and keep up-to-date with the developments in sustainable practices;

 - Develop more detailed travel guidelines for staff;